 World Prematurity Day is marked every year on the 17th November.
 Before my son was born prematurely, I had no idea this day existed.
 But to be honest, I had no real awareness of prematurity either.
 Surprisingly, it was never once mentioned as a possibility during my antenatal appointments, despite the fact that 1 in 10 babies are born prematurely in the UK (source: Tommys.org).

 This blog is predominantly a travel blog, but I also like to feature things and causes I care about.
 As a mum of a premature baby born at 25+6 weeks, I have shared much of our experience on Instagram under the hashtag #TravelistaPrematurity.
-But this year I wanted to share some (hopefully) impactful advice in case someone you know ever has a premature baby.
+This year I have been interviewed by SheerLuxe.com about my prematurity story.
+And on the blog, I am sharing some (hopefully) impactful advice in case someone you know ever has a premature baby.
 From a mum who has lived through 109 days on the neonatal unit, here’s 6 ways to support a Mum of a premature baby.

 How to support a Mum of a premature baby